bixoryai/ai-data-solutions/docs/development-guide/dashboard-ui-standard.md

   - "Return Home" button at the bottom.
   - Company branding and copyright.
 - **Behavior:**
+  - Sidebar is open by default and toggled via the header.
   - Sidebar visibility is controlled by a state variable (`isOpen`).
   - Main content shifts right (`ml-64`) when sidebar is open.